dpebert7/Fargo/README.md

 # Fargo

-Analysis of Fargo game in Python
+Analysis of Fargo dicue game in Python fargo.py initializes the game, with the turn() function strat.py explores some pure strategies for Fargo